 Around feet or ankles, these injections may be used to facilitate the healing of tendon and ligament injuries.
 Achilles tendinitis, for instance, is a common injury experienced by competitive runners.
 This type of injury often causes the heel cord to become inflamed.
 The injection mixture would be placed directly into the inflamed tissue — the heel cord, in this instance.
 This treatment may also benefit patients with other foot injuries and conditions that typically affect tissues, including:

 Some patients may have minor irritation around the injection site after receiving the treatment, but this is usually temporary.
 There may be a slight increase in discomfort after the injection is given.
 This occurs when the local anesthetic wears off, although any increased pain usually goes away within a few weeks once the platelet-rich plasma begins to work on tissues to stimulate healing.

 Possible benefits of this treatment for patients with foot pain include shorter duration physical therapy programs.
-For most common foot injuries treated with podiatric injections, short-course physical therapy typically begins about a month after treatment.
-The purpose of PT is to strength tendons and ligaments and restore foot and ankle flexibility and stability.
+For most common foot injuries treated with orthopedic injections, short-course physical therapy typically begins about a month after treatment.
+The purpose of PT is to strengthen tendons and ligaments and restore foot and ankle flexibility and stability.